 If you’ve decided to invest your kids savings to make the world a better place now you’ll need to set up an investment account with a third party to be able to invest in these funds.
-You can set this up as a Junior stocks and shares ISA or you can set it up in your name and share it with your kids using the Blue Tree Digitial Piggy Bank.
+You can set this up as a Junior stocks and shares ISA or you can set it up in your name.

-Our guide helps you consider the steps you need to take to do this or, you could seek assistance to do so via an independent financial advisor.
+Check out our 3 step guide to opening an investment account or, you could seek assistance to do so via an independent financial advisor.

 If you found this blog useful then please remember to share to help other parents.